 How do I obtain project work?

 Initially, fellows work closely with preceptors to obtain project work.
 As fellows meet more individuals and leaders in the organization, opportunities are available for a significant amount of project work.
 Each individual fellowship has ongoing projects for the incumbent fellow to complete as part of his/her responsibilities.
 As the fellowship year progresses, the workload increases as the fellow integrates into the System and takes on additional responsibilities.
 Fellows are encouraged to accept learning opportunities throughout the System.

 What can I expect from the interviewing process?

-Henry Ford Health System’s Administrative Fellowship is a member of the National Center for Healthcare Leadership’s (NCHL) National Council on Administrative Fellowships (NCAF) and supports the Fellowship Code of Good Practice.
+Henry Ford Health’s Administrative Fellowship is a member of the National Center for Healthcare Leadership’s (NCHL) National Council on Administrative Fellowships (NCAF) and supports the Fellowship Code of Good Practice.

 Is the fellowship a full-time job or a part-time job?

 The fellowship is a full-time position with a full benefits package.

 Can I complete the fellowship in tangent with an existing/another position?